 We draw on the expertise of faculty members representing numerous academic disciplines.
 This gives you different perspectives on international subjects.
 Courses that fulfill degree requirements are available in:

-Student organizations such as the Model International Organization and the Sigma Iota Rho honor society sponsor lectures, discussions and events that focus on international subjects.
+Student organizations such as the Model International Organization and the Sigma Iota Rho honor society sponsor lectures, discussions and events focusing on international subjects.
 More information about these student organizations is at our website.

-The International Studies major consists of 39 semester hours, including 27 semester hours in a specific area.
-You will also need to complete 6 semester hours of upper-level foreign language classes in addition to the foreign language requirements in the College of Arts and Sciences core curriculum.
+The International Studies major consists of 39 credit hours, including 27 credit hours in a specific area.
+You’ll also need to complete 6 credit hours of upper-level foreign language classes in addition to the foreign language requirements in the College of Arts and Sciences' core curriculum.

-Pursuing a minor in International Studies requires 18 semester hours.
+Pursuing a minor in International Studies requires 18 credit hours.

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.